arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_modules_flush.md

 @startDocuBlock put_admin_loglevel
-@brief modifies the current loglevel settings
+@brief modifies the current log level settings

-@RESTHEADER{PUT /_admin/log/level, Modify and return the current server loglevel}
+@RESTHEADER{PUT /_admin/log/level, Modify and return the current server log level}

 @RESTDESCRIPTION
-Modifies and returns the server's current loglevel settings.
+Modifies and returns the server's current log level settings.
 The request body must be a JSON object with the log topics being the object keys and the log levels being the object values.

 The result is a JSON object with the adjusted log topics being the object keys, and the adjusted log levels being the object values.

-It can set the loglevel of all facilities by only specifying the loglevel as string without json.
+It can set the log level of all facilities by only specifying the log level as string without json.

-Possible loglevels are:
+Possible log levels are:
  - FATAL - There will be no way out of this.
 ArangoDB will go down after this message.
  - ERROR - This is an error. you should investigate and fix it.
 It may harm your production.
  - WARNING - This may be serious application-wise, but we don't know.